luciangheorghe/spectralElectronicsv5/README.md

 The last step is the Paypal Payment.
 If the users have a paypal account ones can pay for the chosen products.
 They will be delivered together with the invoice.

+"Accounts" is not yet fully implemented.
+The need of logging in for users will be when they will have products to sell on spectralElectronics platform.
+For the moment they only can buy products without the need of registering.
 "Shop" is the e-commerce page that shows a table of products the user can buy using a one time payment through PayPal.
 "Payment" redirects you to Paypal Page where the user can pay.
 "Orders" here is where the users create the order with all the products that they love.